 Here are 4 tips to getting the most out of digital technology when it comes to lead generation:

 Social media, social media, social media

-There are so many social media platforms out there at the moment, and it’s important for B2B marketers to make use of them.
-One of the most important things to get out of social media is to use it to generate traffic to your website, so make sure you’ve got easy-to-access links to it.
+There are so many social media platforms out there at the moment.
+It’s important for B2B marketers to make use of them.
+One of the most important things to get out of social media is to use it to generate traffic to your website.
+Make sure you’ve got easy-to-access links to it.

-It’s difficult to keep up to date with every social media platform out there, so it’s best to focus your attention on just a few and get the most out of them.
+It’s difficult to keep up-to-date with every social media platform out there.
+It’s best to focus your attention on just a few and get the most out of them.
 Each platform offers something different so you must tailor your methods for each one.